Azure/Azure-Verified-Modules/docs/content/usage/quickstart/terraform/_index.md

   - Locate and select the **Examples** drop down menu in the middle of the module page.
   - From the drop-down list select an example whose name most closely aligns with your scenario. (i.e. **default**)
   - When the example page loads, read the example description to determine if this is the desired example.
 If it is not, return to the module main page, and select a different example until you are satisfied that the example covers the scenario you are trying to deploy.
+  - Scroll to the code block for the example and select the **Copy** button on the top right of the block to copy the content to the clipboard.
+  - In your IDE (Visual Studio Code in our example), open the **main.tf** file for your new root module.
+  - **Paste** the content from the clipboard into main.tf
+  - AVM examples frequently use naming and region selection modules to randomly generate a deployment region and unique names as well as default values for required fields.
+If you want to use a specific region or other custom resource values, remove the existing region and naming module calls and replace any template values with the new desired custom value.
+  - Once any supporting resources such as resource groups have been modified, locate the module call for the AVM module. (i.e. **`module "keyvault"`**)
+  - AVM module examples use dot notation for a relative reference that is useful during module testing.
+However, you will need to replace the relative reference with a source reference that points to the Terraform registry source location.
+In most cases, this source reference has been left as a comment in the module example to simplify replacing the existing source dot reference.
+Peform the following two actions to update the source:
+    - Delete the existing source using a dot reference. (i.e. **`source = "../../"`**)
+    - Uncomment the Terraform registry source reference by deleting the **#** sign at the start of the commented source line.  (i.e. **`source = "Azure/avm-res-keyvault-vault/azurerm"`**)
+  - **Save** your main.tf file changes and then proceed to the guide section for running your module.
+(TODO: Add this as an inline link so the next sub section can be skipped.)

+### Creating a root module by customizing the AVM module

+Use the following steps as a guide for a custom implementation of an AVM Module.
+This instruction path assumes that you have an existing module that you want to add the new AVM module to.

+  - Locate the **Provision Instructions** box on the right side of the module's registry page in your web browser.
+  - Select the module template code from the code block and **Copy** it onto the clipboard.
+  - Switch to your IDE and **Paste** the contents of the clipboard into your custom module .tf file. (**main.tf in our example**)
+  - Return to the module's registry page in the browser and select the **Inputs** tab.
+  -

 ## Start coding